KREUW/OpenUi-Ollama/README.md

 ```

 ## Usage
-To start using OpenUi-Ollama, follow these steps:
+To start using OpenUi-Ollama on your host complete the follow these steps:

 ### Build the Docker image:
 ```sh